osamuyiohenhen/Twitch-Chat-Analysis/README.md

 **License:** Apache 2.0.

-**Attribution:** This model is a fine-tuned version of [cardiffnlp/twitter-roberta-base-sentiment-latest](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest).
+**Attribution:** This model is a modified and fine-tuned version of [cardiffnlp/twitter-roberta-base-sentiment-latest](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest).